-< Are there any commercial toys that provide long-term enrichment for single- or group-housed dogs when no person is around to entice them to play with the toys? >
+< How useful are commercial toys for dogs?
+Are there any toys that provide long-term enrichment for single- or group-housed dogs when no person is around to entice them to play with the toys? >

 In my experience, it very much depends on the dog.
 Some dogs will readily play with the toys whether a human is involved or not while others aren't the least bit interested even if a human is there.